microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 ## Version Matching & Correllation

 The goal is to accurately determine the currently installed version, and all available versions of this application, so upgrades can be correctly suggested when available, and not suggested when not available.
-Most installers write accurate version data to the Windows Registry, but some do not, The data available to meet this goal consists of the files on disk, data in Windows Registry, and manifests in the winget-pkgs repo.
+Most installers write accurate version data to the Windows Registry, but some do not.
+Winget writes these entries for portable installer type, so they are guaranteed to match.
+The data available to meet this goal consists of the files on disk, data in Windows Registry, and manifests in the winget-pkgs repo.

 ### Metadata

+- AppsAndFeaturesEntries
   - DisplayName
   - DisplayVersion
     - Displayed in the Control Panel's Add & Remove Programs page (ARP) and/or Apps and features Settings page (ANF).
-  - Should not be used if it's always equal to PackageVersion.
+    - Should not be used if it's equal to PackageVersion, in every manifest for a given PackageIdentifier.
-  - Must be unique per version. if multiple versions are sharing the same DisplayVersion, we may only keep the 'latest' one in the repo.
+    - Must be unique per PackageIdentifier.
+If multiple versions are sharing the same DisplayVersion, we may only keep the 'latest' one in the repo.
+  - ProductCode (MSI & EXE) & UpgradeCode (MSI)
+    - MSI installers provide these directly.
+    - EXE installers often provide a ProductCode - defined by the Registry key written by the installer.
+- Outside of AppsAndFeaturesEntries.
   - Package Familyname (MSIX)
-  - This isn’t a valid AppsAndFeaturesEntry field and can only be used outside of the AppsAndFeaturesEntries.
-- ProductCode & UpgradeCode (MSI)
+  - ProductCode (MSI & EXE) (See above)
-  - The ProductCode can be at any level, but UpgradeCode can only be used in AppsAndFeaturesEntries.
+    - The ProductCode can be at any level.
-  - Exe's should also have product codes.
-Even though they aren’t contained in the file the same way an MSI has it defined in the database, the registry key the EXE writes into defines the product code,

 ### 4 main use cases: